hplt-project/OpusCleaner/README.md

 ## Packaging

 Run `npm build` in the `frontend/` directory first, and then run `hatch build .` in the project directory to build the wheel and source distribution.

+To push a new release to Pypi from Github, tag a commit with a `vX.Y.Z` version number (including the `v` prefix).
+Then publish a release on Github.
+This should trigger a workflow that pushes a sdist + wheel to pypi.

 # Acknowledgements